1 Part Course |

 • Managing the meeting/discussion process

-• Exercise: Two to Four participants.
-“Master of the Universe”, you are summoned to a meeting with the CEO and deputy.
+• Exercise: Two to four participants - “Master of the Universe”: You are summoned to a meeting with the CEO and the deputy.
 You are certain this is a long-overdue promotion.
 Be prepared to negotiate the best possible terms.

-• Dealing with different types of people
+• How to deal with different types of people

 • Key personality traits – most of us are a mix

-• Behavioural approaches & body language
+• Behavioural approaches and body language

 • The professional aggressor